Berlin U-Bahn: Accidents

 Entrance to Viktoria-Luise-Platz on the U4.

 As a consequence of the Deutsche Oper incident, BVG decided to post an employee at every station with only one exit until a second exit could be built.
 Over the following few years, many of those stations—including Britz-Süd, Schillingstraße, Viktoria-Luise-Platz, Uhlandstraße, and Theodor-Heuss-Platz—were retrofitted with additional exits.
 By June 2008, the only remaining stations with no second exit, Konstanzer Straße and Rudow, had been fitted with second exits.
 Despite these changes, several passenger organisations—such as Pro Bahn, and IGEB—demand that stations with exits in the middle of the platform also be fitted with additional emergency exits.
 Many stations are built this way; meeting those demands would place a heavy financial burden on both the BVG and the city.

 The U6 saw a particularly costly, though casualty-free, incident on 25 March 2003.
 Scheduled repair work on the line limited the normal service to between Alt-Mariendorf and Kurt-Schumacher-Platz; one train then shuttled back and forth between Kurt-Schumacher-Platz and Holzhauser Straße, sharing a platform at Kurt-Schumacher-Platz with the normal-service trains departing for their return journey to Alt-Mariendorf.
 Needing to pass several stop signals on the shuttle service, the driver had been given special instructions how to proceed.
 Unfortunately, he ignored the signal at the entry to Kurt-Schumacher-Platz, and ploughed into the side of a train heading back to Alt-Mariendorf.
 The impact wrecked both trains, and caused considerable damage to the tracks.
 Normal service did not resume for two days, and the removal of the two wrecked trains—which, surprisingly, could still roll along the tracks—also took nearly 48 hours.

 Films, music and merchandising

 The Berlin U-Bahn has appeared in numerous films and music videos.
 Offering access to stations, tunnels, and trains, the BVG cooperates with film-makers, although a permit is required.

 Whether set in Berlin or elsewhere, the U-Bahn has had at least a minor role in a large number of movies and television programmes, including Possession (1981), Emil and the Detectives (2001), Otto – Der Film (1985), Bang!
 You're Dead!
-(1987) featuring Ingolf Lück, Run Lola Run (1998), and several Tatort episodes.
+(1987) featuring Ingolf Lück, Run Lola Run (1998), Hijack (2026) and several Tatort episodes.
 The previously unused Reichstag station was used to shoot scenes of the movies Resident Evil and Equilibrium.
 The U-Bahn station Messe was used as coverage in the films Hanna and The Hunger Games: Mockingjay – Part 2.